 Emily Kate Boyd is a North American folk/roots-rock musical artist from Tennessee.
-Her influences are rooted in the soulful, gritty sounds of Creedence Clearwater Revival, Bob Dylan, and Lucinda Williams, among others.
-She plays a vintage hollow-bodied six-string guitar complimenting her rugged, soulful voice.
+Her influences are rooted in the soulful, gritty sounds of Janis Joplin, Bob Dylan, Lucinda Williams, among others.
+She plays a vintage hollow-bodied Gibson ("Maybelle") complimenting her soulful voice.
 On stage, she’s a poet and storyteller, making her live performance an original and deeply heartfelt experience.

 A woman of the world, her hometown is Chattanooga, Tennessee though EKB splits residency in Buenos Aires, Argentina, often featured in the Open Folk circuit in South America and beyond.

-Atlanta alt-mag Creative Loafing once called her the "love child of Van Morrison and Ani Difranco", EKB has shared the stage with many notable singer-songwriters, including live performances with John Mayer, Clay Cook (o/ Zac Brown Band), Shawn Mullins and many more.
+Atlanta alt-mag Creative Loafing once called her the "love child of Van Morrison and Ani Difranco", EKB has shared the stage with many notable singer-songwriters, including live performances with John Mayer, Shawn Mullins and many more.